We propose you a correction in the form of a question Does the family have a future? .

 Family: See the definitions on family.
 Be careful, this step is particularly important, it is what will guide the whole assignment!
 What is the family today, isn’t the conception we had of it disappearing or being transformed?
 It was necessary to specify that the question of the definition of the family was the very issue that would be the object of the development of the essay.

 Future: It is a question of future events in a basic way, but also of those who will live later, the future generations (social dimension).

-The problematic is clear and limpid, there is no trap here.
+The question that pinpoints the problem is clear and limpid, there is no trap here.
 What will the family be in the future?
 We must understand by this not predictions, free speculations, but it is necessary to explain why the question arises.
 Why a reflection on the future of the family is necessary.
 It is not therefore with hypotheses that it will be necessary to devote itself in this dissertation, it is not an exercise of divination, but it is an existential question of our current society which is posed.
 The family seems to be in crisis.
-It is this aspect that must be noted and underlined in your problematic, it is what must appear: the symptoms of this crisis, and it is on purpose that we use the word symptom, the crisis coming etymologically from the medical field.
-Finally, it is a question of introducing a temporality into your problematic, of showing that there is evolution, and not a fixed situation.
+It is this aspect that must be noted and underlined in your question that pinpoints the problem, it is what must appear: the symptoms of this crisis, and it is on purpose that we use the word symptom, the crisis coming etymologically from the medical field.
+Finally, it is a question of introducing a temporality into your question that pinpoints the problem, of showing that there is evolution, and not a fixed situation.

 To what extent does the crisis of the family in contemporary times reflect, through its symptoms, the ongoing transformation of what the family is?

-Many plans were possible, here is the one we propose.
+Many outlines were possible, here is the one we propose.

 I. The family roots

 By playing on the word root, we can evoke both what the family is in that it is anchored in a conception of a historical nature, but also in that it is itself a search for the links that unite us to other people, to our past.